Just because you start and stop your fitness goals doesn’t mean you’re lazy. You might just be using the wrong form of motivation.

 - Curiosity: A thirst for knowledge or curiosity goes a long way.
-Trying new things, stepping outside your comfort zone is always easier when you are curious of what might happen.
+Trying new things, and stepping outside your comfort zone is always easier when you are curious about what might happen.

 - Personal Growth: If we’re not growing, we’re dying.
 The average Australian has 82.5years on earth.
-Could you imagine being the same person you were at 20 when you’re 80?
-Life should be a journey and the lessons you learn should be the postcards.
+Could you imagine being the same person you were at 20 when you are 80?
+Life should be a journey and the lessons you learn should be postcards.
 Don’t be afraid of failure, be afraid of being the same.